-Lee Grant became Jose Mourinho's third signing of the 2018 summer transfer window when he arrived from Stoke City.
+Lee Grant became United's third signing of the 2018 summer transfer window when he arrived from Stoke City.

-The goalkeeper made his dream move to Old Trafford having garnered a wealth of experience at several clubs throughout his career, mainly in the Football League.
+The goalkeeper made his dream move to his boyhood favourite club, having garnered a wealth of experience at several clubs throughout his career, mainly in the Football League.

-Born in Hemel Hempstead in January 1983, Lee was a youth-team goalkeeper at nearby Watford before joining Derby County, with whom he made his senior debut in the 2002/03 season.
+Born in Hemel Hempstead in January 1983, Lee was a youth-teamer at nearby Watford before joining Derby County, with whom he made his senior debut in the 2002/03 season.

 Capped by England in various age groups up to Under-21, his club career continued, after loan spells at Burnley and Oldham Athletic, with a switch to Sheffield Wednesday in July 2007.